HackerN64/F3DEX3/docs/Documentation/Porting your Romhack.md

 However, more changes are recommended to increase performance and enable new features.

-How to modify the microcode in your HackerOoT based romhack (steps may be similar for other games):
+How to modify the microcode in your HackerOoT based romhack (note that this is already done in HackerOoT, so this is provided as a guide for other games):
 - Replace `include/ultra64/gbi.h` in your romhack with `gbi.h` from this repo.
 - Make the "Required Changes" listed below.
 - Build this repo: install the latest version of `armips`, then `make F3DEX3_BrZ` or `make F3DEX3_BrW`.
-- Copy the microcode binaries (`build/F3DEX3_X/F3DEX3_X.code` and `build/F3DEX3_X/F3DEX3_X.data`) to somewhere in your romhack repo, e.g. `data`.
+- Copy the microcode binaries (`build/F3DEX3_X/F3DEX3_X.code` and `build/F3DEX3_X/F3DEX3_X.data`) to `data` in your romhack repo.
 - In `data/rsp.rodata.s`, change the line between `fifoTextStart` and `fifoTextEnd` to `.incbin "data/F3DEX3_X.code"` (or wherever you put the binary), and similarly change the line between `fifoDataStart` and